Buddhist crisis: August 1963

 On Sunday, August 18, the Buddhists staged a mass protest at Xá Lợi Pagoda, Saigon's largest, attracting around 15,000 people, undeterred by rain.
 The attendance was approximately three times higher than that at the previous Sunday's rally.
 The event lasted for several hours, as speeches by the monks interspersed religious ceremonies.
-A Vietnamese journalist said that it was the only emotional public gathering in South Vietnam since Diem's rise to power almost a decade earlier.
+A Vietnamese journalist said that it was the only emotional public gathering in South Vietnam since Diệm's rise to power almost a decade earlier.
 David Halberstam of The New York Times speculated that by not exploiting the large crowd by staging a protest march towards Gia Long Palace or other government buildings, the Buddhists were saving their biggest demonstration for the scheduled arrival of new US ambassador, Henry Cabot Lodge Jr., the following week.
 As a government attack on Xa Loi was anticipated, Halberstam concluded that the Buddhists were playing "a fast and dangerous game".
 He wrote that "the Buddhists themselves appeared to be at least as much aware of all the developments, and their protest seemed to have a mounting intensity".

 On the evening of August 18, ten senior ARVN generals met to discuss the situation and decided that martial law needed to be imposed.
 On August 20, Nhu summoned seven of the generals to Gia Long Palace for consultation.
 They presented their request to impose martial law and discussed dispersion of the monks.
 Nhu sent the generals to see Diệm.
 The president listened to the group of seven, led by General Trần Văn Đôn. Đôn claimed that communists had infiltrated the monks at Xá Lợi Pagoda and warned that ARVN morale was deteriorating because of the civil unrest.
 He claimed that it was possible that the Buddhists could assemble a crowd to march on Gia Long Palace.
 Hearing this, Diệm agreed to declare martial law effective the next day, without consulting his cabinet.
 Troops were ordered into Saigon to occupy strategic points. Đôn was appointed as the acting Chief of the Armed Forces in the place of General Lê Văn Tỵ, who was abroad having medical treatment. Đôn noted that Diệm was apparently concerned with the welfare of the monks, telling the generals that he did not want any of them hurt.
 The martial law orders were authorized with the signature of Đôn, who had no idea that military action was to occur in the early hours of August 21 without his knowledge.